 Elwood: It's got a cop motor, a 440-cubic-inch plant.
-Cop springs.
-Cop shocks.
-Cop suspension.
-Cop tires.
-It was a model made before catalytic converters, so it runs on regular gas.
+It's got cop tires, cop suspensions, cop shocks.
+It's a model made before catalytic converters, so it'll run good on regular gas.
 What do you say?
 Is it the new Bluesmobile or what?

 Jake: Fix the cigarette lighter.

 Casting Gag: Paul Shaffer was the band's original keyboardist, but wasn't in the original film because — in addition to his SNL commitments — he was also working on Gilda Radner: Live from New York, a one-woman stage show which starred fellow former SNL regular Gilda Radner.
 He finally appeared in 2000 as Queen Mouset's assistant, and asks Murph if he wouldn't mind letting him have a crack at the keyboard.

 Casual Danger Dialogue: While driving through the mall, Jake and Elwood remark on the variety of stores the mall has.
 "This place has everything."

 It survives jump after jump, being driven through a shopping mall, and a high-speed chase with a thrown rod, among other things - and then it literally falls apart upon reaching the property tax office.
 Elwood briefly pauses to pay his last respects to the wreck while the cops are still chasing them.

 Flat-out parodied, like everything else, in 2000 when Cabel tells Elwood to take his hat and glasses off in the office.
 The camera pans to Cabel, then back to Elwood - covering his eyes with his arm to avoid being blinded by normal indoor light.